 In addition, Lauren's former unit reviews all of the officer-involved shootings and in-custody deaths in the entire county.
 She personally reviewed countless shootings for possible criminal conduct on the part of the officers and learned much from "dotting the "I"s and crossing the "t"s.
 She worked closely with investigators and supervisors from CPD Bureau of Internal Affairs (IAD), The Independent Police Review Authority ("IPRA," now the Civilian Office of Police Accountability, "COPA"), the ISP Public Integrity Task Force, the ISP Division of Internal Investigations, and the Sheriff's Office of Professional Review, as well as other municipal agencies who acted as the case investigators.
 She is intimately familiar with the investigative files from all of these agencies as well as CCSAO felony prosecution files.
 She understands Garrity-compelled administrative statement law and procedure, received training and certification in Force Science Analysis from the Force Science Research Institute, and in June, 2016 she attended the National Attorneys General Training Institute's (NAGTRI's) National Effective Practices and Protocols for Officer-involved Shootings Symposium.

-Lauren's extensive prosecutorial background positions her as an invaluable independent consultant, expert witness, and litigation assistant, for cases alleging police, correctional officer, or prosecutorial misconduct.
+Lauren's extensive prosecutorial background positions her as an invaluable independent consultant, expert witness, and litigation assistant, for cases alleging prosecutorial misconduct, malicious prosecution, abuse of process, and wrongful conviction.
 With a uniquely experienced and critical eye, she is able to assess investigations and prosecutions and draft expert reports which could prove crucial to prosecutors, plaintiffs, and defendants, alike.